NullRefExcep/AngularFormus/README.md

 ```
 Nested fields:
 -------------
-You can create form with nested fiedls
+You can create form with nested fields:
 ```js
 form = {
         fieldsets: {